 - Integration of existing materials development and collaboration with industry and universities.

-Through independent testing and validation, the GSL will develop and promulgates rigorous grid performance standards and requirements that span the entire energy storage R&D development cycle — from basic materials synthesis to advanced prototyping.
+Through independent testing and validation, the GSL will develop and promulgate rigorous grid performance standards and requirements that span the entire energy storage R&D development cycle — from basic materials synthesis to advanced prototyping.
 The GSL will focus on three outcomes to advance grid energy storage development:

 - Collaboration: Bringing DOE, multidisciplinary researchers, and industry together at the facility will lower the barriers to innovation and deployment of grid-scale energy storage.